meyush0/gittutorials/README.md

-## This is videly used Version colntrol.
+## This is videly used Version control.

 this is first iteration to the githum repo first downloaded the git then opend CMD:-  git --version